flashzoom007/job_porta_MERN/Readme.md

 [2.1] =  add new database, with also download the youtube playlist video

 [2.2] = Show, update and delete the company names in react, node and databse

+[2.3] = New compnay page and profile, sync with databse with api, working properly